-Back in March 2012, OSHA made sweeping changes to the Hazard Communication Standards to bring it more in line with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) used by the European Union.
+Back in March 2012, OSHA made sweeping changes to the Hazard Communication Standards to bring them more in line with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) used by the European Union.
 One of the most impactful changes has to do with the pictograms used on hazardous chemical labels.
 Under the new guidelines, chemical manufacturers must incorporate the nine GHS pictograms into their HazCom labeling strategies, as these are more widely recognizable than previous versions.

 2. Update and Share Safety Data Sheets

 Safety data sheets (SDS) provide detailed information about the hazardous materials used in your workplaces, including the properties of each substance, any related physical and health hazards, key protective measures and more.
 In most cases, safety data sheets are created by chemical manufacturers and importers before being sent out to other users.
-Beyond keeping employees informed about potential risks, employers can leverage these documents to develop more active safety policies and training programs around the proper handling of chemical hazards.
+Beyond keeping employees informed about potential risks, employers can leverage these documents to develop more active workplace safety policies and training programs around the proper handling of chemical hazards.
 Safety data sheets are required for every hazardous chemical stored or used at every facility.

-OSHA’s updates also made a few important changes about the information that must appear on safety data sheets.
+OSHA’s updates also made a few important changes to the information that must appear on safety data sheets.
 The new HazCom guidelines include a 16-section format that every safety data sheet must follow, which is a bit more comprehensive than the original standard.
 Under the new rules, safety data sheets should contain the following sections: